 The Law and Justice Commission of Pakistan, also known as the Pakistan Law Commission, was set up in 1979 as a permanent institution for the reform and modernisation of the legal system.
 It has submitted so far well over a hundred reports to the government, all of which are available on this web site, which also contains the annual report, 2001 onwards and reports of ad hoc commissions and committees.

 Written by Omar Sial, partner in the law firm of Omar Sial & Associates, this is a narrative account of Pakistan constitutional development, legal system and legal research, with many links, at the end, to sources of law.
-This updated version was published on the GlobaLex site November 2013.
+This updated version, produced in collaboration with Farah Khan, was published on the GlobaLex site in January 2018.

 This Pakistan government web site contains Punjab laws, 1860 onwards, as amended.
 Laws may be listed alphabetically or chronologically; alternatively there is an advanced search facility.